Notes on the Geography of Egypt: Karnak

 Still another: Alexander the Great offers bread to Montu, the Lord of Thebes, distinguished by the solar disk and twin plumes.

-This is the so-called Red Chapel of Hatshepsut, of blocks found in 1898 near the third pylon but only reassembled in 2000.
+This is the so-called Red Chapel of Hatshepsut, built of blocks found in 1898 near the third pylon but only reassembled in 2000.

 The contrast of red quartzite and black granite is dramatic.